Copper Construction Details

-- This level of charm makes each and every copper countertop unique, and no two will look exactly alike.
+- This level of the charm makes each and every copper countertop unique, and no two will look exactly alike.

 - Very large tops may require a mechanical, silicone-sealed field joint.
 No on-site welding is necessary.

-If you have any questions about copper construction, send your inquiries to email@example.com.
+Send all pricing inquiries to email@example.com.
 We will be happy to look over your questions and help you understand this artisanal material.